 Inclusive knowledge

 Being able to collaborate with the experts of bikefiiting.com really elevates the whole design process.
 We are better able to make decisions on very important details.
 For most (bib) shorts we produce two to three different prototype iterations.
 For every version, we make use of this scientific approach as it is the fastest way to get a lot of valuable feedback.
-Were even looking into the possibility of using data sets from other bikefitting.com sessions or even AI to extrapolate or cross-reference feedback.”
+We’re even looking into the possibility of using data sets from other bikefitting.com sessions or even AI to extrapolate or cross-reference feedback.”

 Feeling and experience